Igor B. Polevitzky: Havana Riviera

 The Hotel Havana Riviera was originally commissioned by its promoter Meyer Lansky to be located on a traffic island near a high-income neighborhood along the Malecón (a boardwalk that runs along the coast of Havana), and was to be designed by eminent architect Philip C. Johnson, then by Los Angeles architect Wayne McAllister.
 The original project was called the Hotel Monaco and was designed in 1956.
 "According to the architect [Johnson], the project remained un-built because the demands of the promoter Meyer Lansky were impossible to meet."
 Lansky quickly seeks Polevitzky, Johnson, and Associates in Miami where Igor offers to meet Lansky's unusual demands, and takes over the project.

 Considered Polevitzky's most influential project, the Havana Riviera was designed and constructed in six months.
 It was the culmination of all of his years of tropical regionalism and his experience in hotel design; yet it wasn't even in the city that he spent his career addressing.
 The hotel was one of the last great developments in Havana before the Cuban Revolution in 1959, and the first international project for the firm.

-Unfortunately, with the popularization of air-conditioning, many of his teachings were abandoned by the public in lieu of enclosed boxes of contained comfort.
+With the popularization of air-conditioning, many of his teachings were abandoned by the public in lieu of enclosed boxes of contained comfort.
 Alan T. Shulman, professor at the University of Miami explains,"Cosmopolitan, well-educated, analytically minded, but somewhat diffident, Polevitzky was one of the most respected but least appreciated of Miami architects.
 His work was considered intellectual and avant-garde, and although he was well published, he seems to have made little effort to explain or popularize his approach.
 Thus, his adventure in evolving an architecture for Florida was an inherently personal one."Igor's own reaction to the Miami climate; he had a skin allergy that ironically kept him in air-conditioning most of the time forces him to move to a motel he owned in Estes Park, Colorado in the early sixties.
 Partially disabled and reliant on a wheelchair from a cruise ship accident, Polevitzky dies in 1978, suffering from severe burns and smoke inhalation from a dropped match in his home.
 The predominance of Modernism in Miami tailored to the tropical climate is still very visible today, and in the 1950s, Polevitzky and Johnson were at the forefront.